Wheelchair curling at the Winter Paralympics

 Wheelchair curling tournaments have been staged at the Paralympic Games since the Winter Paralympic Games in 2006 in Turin.

-The tournaments are staged for mixed gender teams.
+Tournaments are staged for mixed gender teams as well as mixed doubles.

-Canada has been the most successful team in the tournaments, winning three of five gold medals.
+Canada has been the most successful team in the mixed team tournaments, winning four of six gold medals.

+China won the inaugural gold medal in the mixed doubles tournament in 2026.

 Participating nations

 The final placement for each team in each tournament is shown in the following tables.